toolmantim/toadhopper/README.md

 Toadhopper can transport your messages over SSL.

-In order to enable SSL, you can specify a `:notify_host` with a https:// protocol.
+To enable SSL, just specify a `:notify_host` with a https:// protocol.

+Alternatively, control freaks can have Toadhopper use a customized Net::HTTP or Net::HTTP::Proxy to their liking with `:transport`.

     Toadhopper.new("YOURAPIKEY", :notify_host => 'https://airbrake.io').post!(e)